annahutch/singleCVfinemappingfromSuSiE/README.md

 within a slurm script as an array job

-where $file is the SuSiE output table from Chris and the array job is ran over how many regions have evidence of a single CV
+where $file is the SuSiE output table from Chris and the array job is ran over how many regions to finemap (i.e. the length of the list from 01_findregionstomallerfinemap.R

-Output: res_$file/ directory containing .RDS files with the output from single CV fine-mapping with corrcoverage adjustment for the regions with evidence of a single CV from SuSiE
+Output: res_$file/ directory containing .RDS files with the output from single CV fine-mapping with corrcoverage adjustment

 ##03_collateallresults.R